pmiloslavsky/demo/README.md

 This is a harder variant of the flood fill algorithm.
 We have to find the biggest chunk of 4-way connected colors in the grid and return number of elements in the connected chunk.
 We dont use recursion.
 We end up using a tailored Union Find algorithm and memoizing the counts of joined sets in the set heads.

 ## astar directory
-Astar,djikstra,double sided and directed search run on real US highway data (courtesy of MIT) (can produce kml files that are displayable in google maps) Several optimized solutions to PS6 of
+Astar,dijkstra,double sided and directed search run on real US highway data (courtesy of MIT) (can produce kml files that are displayable in google maps) Several optimized solutions to PS6 of
 <br>